2018 League Rules & Playing Conditions + T20 K.O. Rules

 (c) Appointed umpires must complete a report on the pitch and facilities plus a fair play mark for the teams and captains.
 This report will be on the BACUS format and will be submitted onto the WTU site by Wednesday 12 noon in the week after the match

 (d) After Wednesday 12 noon umpires will be able to view their reports and clubs will be able to see the match reports.

 (e) Any club wishing to query any report must contact the League Secretary

-(a) In Fair Play matches (or any other without an appointed umpire), the opposition captain cannot object if a senior umpire is nominated to stand for both innings
+(a) In Fair Play matches (or any other without an appointed umpire), the opposition captain cannot object if an umpire is nominated to stand for both innings – See Rule 9 (c)

 (b) Each team is expected to either provide an ECB qualified umpire or have at least one player who has attended the Fair Play umpires course in attendance at the match.